-- Begin the application process online via the NBME Application website and fill out the online application information
+- Begin the application process on-line via the NBME Application website; fill out the on-line application information

 - Print the Certification of Identification and Authorization Form and review the instructions on the form

-- The School Of Medicine Registrar's Office can provide you with your 2" x 2" roster photo and will affix it to your form
+- The School Of Medicine Registrar's Office does have your 2" x 2" roster photo and will affix it to your form

-- We will then verify, seal the form and return it directly to NBME Customer Operations Management (allow 5-8 business days for processing on our end)
+- Our office will verify, seal the form and return it directly to NBME Customer Operations Management (allow 5-8 business days for processing on our end)

 During the months of November and December, we will return forms to the NBME once a week via FedEx priority overnight.
 Once your application is complete, the NBME will send you an email notifying you that your scheduling permit is available.
 Your scheduling permit will allow you to sign up for a test location and time.
 Lastly, you will need to visit the Prometric website to schedule your test date.

 It is strongly recommended that students keep a permanent (PDF) copy of the USMLE score reports from the NBME website once they become available.
 Your score report, once released to you, will be accessible from the NBME website for approximately 120 days.
 After this time, your scores will only be provided to you in the form of an official transcript ($70 fee) from the NBME.